 The Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on Their Destruction - more commonly known as the Biological and Toxin Weapons Convention (BTWC) - bans the development, production, stockpiling, acquisition and retention of microbial or other biological agents or toxins, in types and in quantities that have no justification for prophylactic, protective or other peaceful purposes.
 It also bans weapons, equipment or means of delivery designed to use such agents or toxins for hostile purposes or in armed conflict.
-The actual use of biological weapons is prohibited by the 1925 Geneva Protocol and Article VIII of the BTWC recognizes that nothing contained in the Convention shall be construed as derogation from the obligations contained in the Geneva Protocol.
+The actual use of biological weapons is prohibited by the 1925 Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or Other Gases, and of Bacteriological Methods of Warfare (usually referred to as the 1925 Geneva Protocol) and Article VIII of the BTWC recognizes that nothing contained in the Convention shall be construed as derogation from the obligations contained in the 1925 Geneva Protocol.

-Article I defines the scope of the BTWC's prohibition (the so-called general purpose criterion, or GPC) as being all microbial and other biological agents or toxins that cannot be justified as being for a prophylactic, protective or other peaceful purpose, as well as weapons, equipment and means of delivery that are designed to use such agents or toxins for hostile purposes or in armed conflict.
+Article I defines the scope of the BTWC's prohibition (the so-called general purpose criterion) as being all microbial and other biological agents or toxins that cannot be justified as being for a prophylactic, protective or other peaceful purpose, as well as weapons, equipment and means of delivery that are designed to use such agents or toxins for hostile purposes or in armed conflict.
 If biological agents and toxins are in types and quantities that cannot be justified for a permitted purpose, then they are prohibited.
-Subsequent Review Conferences have reaffirmed that the general purpose criterion encompasses all future scientific and technological developments relevant to the Convention.
+Subsequent Review Conferences have reaffirmed that the general purpose criterion encompasses all future scientific and technological developments relevant to the BTWC.